grammyjs/website/site/docs/resources/glossary.md

 # Glossary

-This page collect a number of confusing terms related to Telegram bots that all sound very similar but are actually very different.
+This page collects a number of confusing terms related to Telegram bots that all sound very similar but are actually very different.

 | Term         | Meaning                                                                       | Link                                                                         |
 | ------------ | ----------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |